 As cellular connections often falter indoors, retailers have offered free Wi-Fi to their shoppers.
 Eager to stay connected, these shoppers click to accept the terms of service, and are thankful for the connection, with plenty of modern handsets able to use it for everything including phone calls.

-In this day and age, just about everyone accepts that the OS on their Windows or Mac PC needs some additional security, and so they download and install anti-virus software.
+In this day and age, just about everyone accepts that the OS on their Windows or Mac PC needs some additional security, and so they download and install the best anti-virus software.

 The necessity of antivirus software is not as clear to most smartphone users, and this is borne out by lower adoption rates of antivirus software on a smartphone compared to full-fledged PCs, despite the amount of personal info many of our phones contain and have access to – 61% of us use mobile banking on our smartphone.